naist-nlp/jalecon/README.md

 - This file contains cross-validation splits.
 See also [Cross-Validation Splits](#cross-validation-splits) below.

 `mwe_list`
-- This directory contains manually collected lists of MWEs, `mwe.txt` and `proper_mwe.txt`; the former lists common noun phrases and the latter lists proper noun phrases.
+- This directory contains manually collected lists of ordinary MWEs in `mwe.tsv` and proper noun MWEs in `proper_mwe.tsv`.
 Sequences of SUWs that match any MWEs in the lists are chunked in the step of MWE annotation (see Section 3.3 of our paper). `|` in the MWEs denotes a boundary between SUWs.

 ## Data Format

-`ck.txt` and `non_ck.txt` are composed of sentences, each of which has the following format (terminated by a blank line):
+The files `ck.txt` and `non_ck.txt` are composed of sentences, each of which has the following format (terminated by a blank line):

 ```
 <ID>\t<sentence_num>\t<sentence>